-The problem for Tumblety was, he was not a surgeon, and therefore, he did not have a medical diploma.
-Unsurprisingly, he did the next best thing; invite the General’s officers to an illustrated medical lecture, a practice prominent surgeons performed in the nineteenth century in order to demonstrate their credibility.
-At the lecture, he revealed to the officers his anatomical collection, specifically, his prized collection of uterus specimens; the same organ that was taken by Jack the Ripper from two of his victims.
+The problem for Tumblety was that he did not have a medical diploma and was not a real surgeon.
+Unsurprisingly, he did the next best thing.
+He invited the General’s officers to an illustrated medical lecture.
+This was a practice that prominent surgeons performed in the nineteenth century to demonstrate their credibility.

 The Collection of Uteruses

+At the conference, he revealed his anatomical collection, specifically, his prized collection of uterus specimens.
+Perhaps these included the same uteruses that were taken by Jack the Ripper from two of his victims.
 The man who saw Tumblety’s uterus collection was New York City lawyer and Civil War reptile journalist/spy Charles A. Dunham.
-Dunham stated to a New York World reporter on December 1, 1888, that he was a colonel at the time he met Tumblety in the capital.
-His position as one of the General’s officers would have been the reason why Tumblety invited him to the lecture.
+Dunham stated to a New York World reporter on December 1, 1888, that he was a colonel when he met Tumblety in the capital.
+His position as one of the General’s officers would have been why Tumblety invited him to the lecture.
 The General’s officers were his eyes and ears.
-Once the General rejected him by the end of 1861, Tumblety left for two months, but returned and decided to practice his money-making venture; beginning his Indian herb doctor advertising in February 1862.
+Once the General rejected him by the end of 1861, Tumblety left for two months.
+However, he returned and decided to practice his money-making scheme as an Indian herb doctor.
+In February 1862, he began advertising himself.

 Did Dunham lie to the reporter about Tumblety having an anatomical collection and giving the medical lecture?
-Interestingly, just before Tumblety arrived in DC, he was seen in New York City with pictures of anatomical specimens posted outside his Broadway Street office, “which look as if they might once have formed part of the collection of a lunatic…” (Vanity Fair, August 31, 1861) Further, Tumblety made his way to Buffalo, New York, after his two-year sojourn at the capital.
-It was reported in the Buffalo Courier Tumblety gave medical lectures, ‘with Thespian emphasis.’
+Interestingly, just before Tumblety arrived in D.C., people saw him in New York City with pictures of anatomical specimens posted outside his Broadway Street office, “which look as if they might once have formed part of the collection of a lunatic” (Vanity Fair, August 31, 1861).
+Further, Tumblety made his way to Buffalo, New York, after his two-year sojourn at the capital.
+The Buffalo Courier reported that Tumblety gave medical lectures, “with Thespian emphasis.”

 Move to London